Locahl

 • Multi-environment management: Sophisticated environment switching

-• Active maintenance: Regular updates and macOS compatibility
+• Active maintenance: Regular updates for supported desktop platforms

 • Professional support: Responsive support team